aanastasiou/pyjunix/doc/source/junix_notes.rst

 -------------

 * Grep is easy if you treat it as `XPath <https://en.wikipedia.org/wiki/XPath>`_.
-  That is, ``grep`` applies regexp as a "query language" over "string documents" and XPath is a query language for XML documents.
+  That is, just as ``grep`` applies regexp as a "query language" over "string documents", so is XPath a query language for XML documents.

 * Fortunately, there is a `jsonpath <https://github.com/JSON-path/JsonPath>`_ and even more fortunately, there is `jsonpath2 <https://github.com/pacifica/python-jsonpath2>`_ for Python.